HOME-programming-pub/Artemis-config/README.md

 # Artemis-config
-Setup of the Artemis-Plattform based on Gitlab and Docker.
+Externalized setup of the [Artemis teaching plattform](https://artemis-platform.readthedocs.io/en/latest/) based on Gitlab and Docker.

 Command for starting the application using Docker-Compose (order of yml-files matters):
 ```